hgf777-br/QrCodeGenerator/readme.md

 QR Code Generator

 I made this program to generate multiple QR Codes, directly from a Text file, to a multiple page PDF.
-So you can use a program like In Design to put a code in each different page.
+We need this PDF with one QrCode per page to use directly with In Design to create vAriable data layouts.

-You will find many Text files with their respective generated PDFs in the "samples" folder.
+You will find some demo Text files with their respective generated PDFs in the "samples" folder.

-If you want just to use the program you can download the "dist" folder to your windows computer or install it with the "qrcode_installer.exe" program.
+If you want just to use the program you can download the "dist" folder anyware in your windows computer or install it with the "qrcode_setup.exe" program.
+You can find it in the "Output" folder.